hpcleuven/VscDocumentation/source/compute/terminal/putty_access.rst

 .. warning::

-   In the screenshots, we show the setup for user ``vsc98765`` to the genius cluster at KU Leuven via the login node ``login.hpc.kuleuven.be``.
+   In the screenshots, we show the setup for user ``vsc98765`` to a Tier-2 cluster at KU Leuven via the login node ``login.hpc.kuleuven.be``.
    Please keep in mind to:

    #. replace ``vsc98765`` with your own VSC user name